Valarie Zeithaml

-Valarie A. Zeithaml is a marketing professor and author.
+Valarie A. Zeithaml is a marketing scholar and author.
 She is the David S. Van Pelt Family Distinguished Professor of Marketing at Kenan-Flagler Business School, University of North Carolina at Chapel Hill.
-Zeithaml is an expert in the area of services marketing and service quality.
+Zeithaml is known for her work in services marketing and service quality.

 Early life and education

-Zeithaml earned her Bachelor of Arts degree from Gettysburg College before pursuing further education at the University of Maryland, where she obtained both her Master of Business Administration (MBA) and Doctor of Philosophy (PhD) degrees.
+Zeithaml earned a Bachelor of Arts degree from Gettysburg College.
+She later received both a Master of Business Administration and a Doctor of Philosophy degree from the University of Maryland.

 Career

-In the 1980s, Zeithaml and her co-authors developed SERVQUAL, a multidimensional scale of perceived service quality.
+In the 1980s, Zeithaml and her co-authors developed SERVQUAL, a multidimensional scale for measuring perceived service quality.
 She was named a Thomson Reuters Highly Cited Researcher in the report on “The World’s Most Influential Scientific Minds.”

-Zeithaml held positions at the University of North Carolina’s Kenan-Flagler Business School, including Associate Dean of the MBA Program, Senior Associate Dean for Academic Affairs, and Chair of the Marketing Area.
-She was also a Trustee of the Marketing Science Institute and the Chairman of the Board of the American Marketing Association.
+At the University of North Carolina’s Kenan-Flagler Business School, Zeithaml held several administrative positions, including Associate Dean of the MBA Program, Senior Associate Dean for Academic Affairs, and Chair of the Marketing Area.
+She also served as an Academic Trustee of the Marketing Science Institute and as Chair of the Board of the American Marketing Association.

 Notably, Zeithaml served in various capacities within the American Marketing Association, including Treasurer in 2015, Incoming Chairman of the Board in 2016, Chairman of the Board in 2017, and Outgoing Chairman of the Board in 2018.
 She served as a Center for Services Leadership Fellow at Arizona State University from 2016 to 2017.
 Additionally, from 2001 to 2007, Zeithaml served as an Academic Trustee of the Marketing Science Institute, one of only 12 worldwide.